 Thoughts for Today

 Together, plan what kind of parents you want to be.
 Come to an agreement about boundaries and discipline for the child.
-However difficult it may be, it's important to come to agreement about these things in order to present a united front to your child - even during the very young years.
+However difficult it may be, it's important to agree about these things in order to present a united front to your child—even during the very young years.

 Not expecting?
 These are great guidelines for every couple.
 Spend time together, talk to each other, dream and plan together, and pray together.
 In these ways, show your love and respect for each other.

 Father, I thank you for my spouse.
 Help me to express my love and respect in meaningful ways.
 Guide us as together we make our parenting plans.
 Help us to love and guide our child according to your plan.
 In Jesus' name ...

 Godly Parenting addresses parenting skills from the time of conception until the child has reached adulthood.
 It suggests methods for raising healthy, godly children in an increasingly secular society.
 Specific emphasis is placed on communication and teaching skills, discipline, protection and sexual issues at each age.
 Note: This curriculum was written especially for small groups and we encourage people to use it that way.
 However, it can also be used effectively as a personal study for individuals or couples.

 PO Box 22127 ~ Chattanooga, Tennessee 37421 ~ 423-899-4770

 © Living Free 2007.
 Living Free is a registered trademark.
 Living Free Every Day devotionals may be reproduced for personal use.
 When reproduced to share with others, please acknowledge the source as Living Free, Chattanooga, TN.
 Must have written permission to use in any format to be sold.
 Permission may be requested by sending e-mail to info@LivingFree.org.